emerald-dao/intermediate-cadence-course/chapter1.0/day4/README.md

 }
 ```

-However, as we also learned in the last day, this provides no certainty that the ids were returning are actually from an `ExampleNFT.Collection`.
+However, as we also learned in the last day, this provides no certainty that the ids we're returning are actually from an `ExampleNFT.Collection`.
 It could be any resource that implements `NonFungibleToken.CollectionPublic`.

 The way to verify this is with identifiers.
 We can say...